American Airlines CEO: We're not pleased about Qatar Airways buying our stock

 Managing director at aviation consultancy firm Aerotask, Rob Watts, said Qatar's investment in American could serve to help block increased coordination between American and other Gulf carriers.
 Qatar already owns stakes in International Consolidated Airlines Group (BABWF) (parent of British Airways and Spain's Iberia), and LATAM Airlines (LTM).

 Qatar is the richest county in the world, per capita.
 Its state-run airway has been under economic pressure as its neighbors have sought to implement an embargo against the country over a political dispute.
 Qatar Airways can no longer fly to more than a dozen locations in Saudi Arabia, the UAE and Bahrain.
-The blockade has grounded an estimated 50 flights per day.
-The State Department this week criticized the blockade of Qatar, saying its rivals have yet to detail proof that the small nation is a state sponsor of terrorism.
+An estimated 50 flights per day have been grounded.
+The State Department this week criticized the move, saying Qatar's rivals have yet to detail proof that the small nation is a state sponsor of terrorism.
 Qatar has denied the accusation.

---CNNMoney's Zahraa Alkhalisi contributed to this report
+--CNNMoney's Zahraa Alkhalisi contributed to this report.

-Note: Correction: An earlier version of this article incorrectly described the rules about foreign ownership of airlines.